-Has a reasonable and substantial connection with the health, safety, and welfare of the general public Easier to understand and enforce requirements for foam plastic materials in plenums should improve fire safety of plenums.
+Has a reasonable and substantial connection with the health, safety, and welfare of the general public

-Strengthens or improves the code, and provides equivalent or better products, methods, or systems of construction Improves the code with easier to understand and apply requirements.
+Strengthens or improves the code, and provides equivalent or better products, methods, or systems of construction

-Does not discriminate against materials, products, methods, or systems of construction of demonstrated capabilities Does not discriminate.
+Does not discriminate against materials, products, methods, or systems of construction of demonstrated capabilities

+Does not affect current products.

-Does not degrade the effectiveness of the code.
+Improves the effectiveness of the code by addressing a code caused problem.